-The Brooklyn Bridge, in New York City, a historic and engineering landmark, has a pedestrian and bicycle pathway set above its lanes of traffic.
+The Brooklyn Bridge in New York City is a historic and engineering landmark, which has a pedestrian and bicycle pathway set above its lanes of traffic.
 Tourists and residents alike walk the bridge for the views, the experience, or simply to get from one side of the East River to the other.
 In two places, the path widens to accommodate historic markers and viewing areas, and people tend to congregate and mix there.

 The 750-year-old Charles Bridge in Prague spans the Vltava River between the Old Town and the Castle district.
-Long the main connection between the two sides of the river, it is lined with 17th-Century statues and with artists, mimes and musicians, souvenir hawkers, and shady characters offering questionable deals.
+Long the main connection between the two sides of the river, it is lined with 17th-Century statues and with artists, mimes and musicians, souvenir hawkers, and peddlers.
 In addition to offering one of the most romantic views of the city, the bridge is a center of activity – there’s always something interesting happening, and conversations among strangers and acquaintances are constant.

 - Markets.
 Real markets – a square, a street, or a whole neighborhood of pushcarts, temporary booths, and occasional storefronts, displaying a variety of fresh food items, clothing, and other goods – still exist in many communities around the world.
 The market – a human gathering spot for thousands of years, probably since before cities existed – may be the original good place for interaction.